medianeuroscience/emfdscore/README.md

 ## Applications
 The eMFD has been used in the following applications:
 - [Priniski, J. H., Mokhberian, N., Harandizadeh, B., Morstatter, F., Lerman, K., Lu, H., & Brantingham, P. J. (2021).
 Mapping Moral Valence of Tweets Following the Killing of George Floyd. arXiv preprint arXiv:2104.09578.](https://arxiv.org/abs/2104.09578)

+For using the eMFD on shorter texts (e.g., tweets and news headlines), we suggest to apply the eMFD in a [FrameAxis](https://github.com/negar-mokhberian/Moral_Foundation_FrameAxis).